-Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2014 period.
+Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2015 period.
 Management has decided not to early adopt any of these standards.

-Name

-AASB 15

-Revenue from Contracts with Customers

-Application Date

-Annual reporting periods beginning on or after 1 January 2017
+AASB 15 Name Revenue from Contracts with Customers Application Date Annual reporting periods beginning on or after 1 January 2018 AASB 9 Financial instruments Annual reporting periods beginning on or after 1 January 2018 AASB 117 Leases Annual reporting periods Beginning on or after 1 January 2016